 After passing the entrance to April Cottage fork left to go gently uphill on a rutted track, heading W. In 100m (at a bridleway marker post) fork right off the GW onto another bridleway.
 This narrow path climbs through the trees for 50m and then emerges into a more open area.
 In a further 200m bear left at a path junction where the footpath from Westerham joins from the right.
 Retrace your earlier route for 40m to another three-way path junction.

 At the next junction fork right, staying on the bridleway.
 In 250m keep ahead at a major path crossing, then fork left.
 After briefly merging with the GW veer left onto a narrow footpath which comes out onto the B269 near its junction with Goodley Stock Road.
 Head west along the B269 for a short distance and turn left up the driveway to Greystones.
 Bear right past the house onto a footpath which leads down to a lane.
-Turn right onto this, then fork left onto a footpath which goes along the side of Scearn Bank and eventually back up to the B269 at Limpsfield Chart.
-Go diagonally across a small common towards the Carpenters Arms.
+Turn right onto this, then fork left onto a footpath which goes along the side of Scearn Bank.
+At the end turn right onto Trevereux Hill and follow this lane up to the B269 at Limpsfield Chart.
+Go diagonally across a small common to the Carpenters Arms.

 At this second path junction fork right, staying on the bridleway and heading W. Continue for 250m to a five-way path junction (the path splits into two before then but the two arms rejoin), with a large oak tree at one corner.
 Keep ahead at this major junction, then in 30m fork left at an unsignposted path junction.
-In a further 250m a footpath (the Greensand Way) merges from the left.
+In a further 250m the GW merges from the left.

 Cross the busy main road with great care, trying not to be distracted by the fine views ahead across the Weald.
 Turn right to walk alongside it: although the traffic is coming from behind there is slightly more space for pedestrians on this side of the road.
 100m past the junction with Goodley Stock Road, and just before the road sign welcoming you to Surrey, turn left off the road into the driveway to Greystones, signposted as a public footpath.